Noise signatures of a charged Sachdev-Ye-Kitaev dot in mesoscopic transport: Transport coefficients and noise relations

 We denote the shot noise $\delta S_{c/m/h}^{SN}\equiv\left.\frac{\partial S_{c/m/h}}{\partial\Delta V}\right\vert_{\Delta T=0}$ and delta-T noise $\delta S_{c/m/h}^{\Delta T}\equiv\left.\frac{\partial S_{c/m/h}}{\partial\Delta T}\right\vert_{\Delta V=0}$.
 Overall, all types of noise at temperature $T$ in presence of voltage bias $\Delta V$ and thermal gradient $\Delta T$ in the linear response regime can be represented as

 Out of these nine elements describing different types of noise in Eq. (\ref{Smartix}), only four are independent.
-In addition to three types of the JN noise, fully defined by the transport coefficients of Eq. (\ref{TransportCoeff}), none of the components of the mixed noise is independent,

-so the shot noise and the delta-T noise of the charge and heat currents, supplemented by the transport coefficients, provide us with full information about transport in the system. \\ Transport coefficients Eq. (\ref{TransportCoeff}) can be compactly expressed through the transport integrals $\mathcal{L}_n$ \cite{Costi2010, Karki2020}, defined as
+In addition to three types of the JN noise, fully defined by the transport coefficients of Eq. (\ref{TransportCoeff}), none of the components of the mixed noise are independent,\\ \scalebox{1.}{\parbox{1.\linewidth}{ }}\\ so the shot noise and the delta-T noise of the charge and heat currents, supplemented by the transport coefficients, provide us with full information about transport in the system. \\ Transport coefficients (\ref{TransportCoeff}) can be compactly expressed through the transport integrals $\mathcal{L}_n$ \cite{Costi2010, Karki2020}, defined as

 where $\rho_D(\varepsilon)$ is DoS of the dot.
 We introduce \textit{noise integrals} $\mathcal{N}_n$ that provide concise expressions for noise:

 With them, Eqs. (\ref{TransportCoeff}) and (\ref{Smartix}) can be written as